devsarahgeo/SEC-Filings-Whatsapp-Chatbot/README.md

 <h2>What is this:</h2>

-MVP: A RAG-powered analyst trapped inside WhatsApp, extracting risks, EBITDA drivers, and value creation ideas from SEC filings.
+A RAG-powered analyst trapped inside WhatsApp, extracting risks, EBITDA drivers, and value creation ideas from SEC filings.

 <h2>Tech Stack:</h2>